Investment Company Governance

 Exam Tip: Gotchas

-- Section 22(c) forward pricing and Section 22(e) seven-day redemption are the two big Section 22 numbers to memorize.
+- Forward pricing and the seven-day redemption deadline are the two big pricing numbers to memorize.
 Forward pricing prevents late trading; seven-day redemption ensures liquidity for shareholders.

-- Section 2(a) defines the vocabulary used throughout the ICA, including "investment company," "interested person," and "affiliated person."
+- The ICA's definitions section defines the vocabulary used throughout the Act, including "investment company," "interested person," and "affiliated person."
 Many exam questions turn on these definitions.